Age-Related Macular Degeneration (AMD)

 Wet AMD

-NICE recommends not to offer photodynamic therapy and intravitreal corticosteroids as an adjunct to anti-VEGF therapy.
+Do NOT offer photodynamic therapy and intravitreal corticosteroids as an adjunct to anti-VEGF therapy.

 References